 Hold: An administrative "hold" on your student record can prevent registration, receipt of transcripts, and more.
 To resolve the issue, contact the office that placed the hold.

-Honors: In A&S majors, students can undertake an Honors project/thesis that's completed in the senior year.
+Honors: In A&S majors, advanced students can undertake an Honors project/thesis.
 W&M awards the Latin Honors cum laude, magna cum laude, and summa cum laude at graduation based on grade point average.

 Incomplete Grade: An incomplete grade for a course indicates that you have not yet completed essential coursework because of illness or other extenuating circumstances.